- Center for Instructional and Learning Technologies

 - Current students who previously used the @my.UND.edu email address will receive mail sent to this address within their @UND.edu email account.

-Username to Access Email and O365 services:
+Logging into Email and O365 services:

 - NDUS.Identifier@my.UND.edu will no longer work as a username